Recent Blog Post

 What is an expungement?

 An expungement is the legal process of removing a criminal record from public inspection.
 Maryland allows records to be expunged from Motor Vehicle Administration files, police files, and court files.
-Although generally thought of as universal, each expungement process and agency is different and has different requirements to guarantee that the files are properly removed.
+Although generally thought of as universal, each expungement process and agency is different and has different requirements to guarantee that the files are properly removed from Maryland records.
 Which means even if you expunged your record with one agency, it could still be viewed by the public through a different agency.
-To successfully expunge a record from all the files, there needs to be an application submitted for an expungement with each agency and a proper petition and supporting documents filed with the court.
-Maryland Agency Specific Processes
+To successfully expunge a record from all the files, there needs to be an application … Continue reading

 Facebook’s Role in our Lives